SajjadAliZaidi/single-stop-frontend-code-challenge/README.md

 * The mock API stores submissions in memory but does not persist to disk.
 When you stop the Node.js process for the API any previously submitted comments will be gone.
 * The mock API is not pre-seeded with comments.
 The `GET` request will not return any comments unless and until you have submitted comments.
 ## Technical Requirements
-1. Please use React Hooks
+1. Please use React Hooks and React-Redux Hooks
 2. The comments should be stored in Redux, not the local state of the components.
 3. Please make sure that your Redux store is exposed to Redux Dev Tools
 4. Please use JavaScript Standard Style